iSAI552/CampusChat/Readme.md

-# Bakend for the Campus Connect App
+# Bakend for the Campus Chat App